dirac-institute/alert_stream_crossmatch/README.md

 By Myles McKay and Eric Bellm

 The scripts streams ztf archieve data and crossmatch detected sources RA and DEC with the ROSAT catalog using astropy.coordinates.SkyCoord.
-Below is a brief of list of steps the code goes through.